itsmesonia/colt-webdevbootcamp-notes/JS.md

 </p>

 - `firstarray.concat(pass in second array)` - adds arrays together to form a new, merged array.
 Doesnt modify either of the originals.

+- `includes()` - includes is an example of a boolean method, which means it returns true or false.
+It's going to tell us if an array includes a particular value.

+- `indexOf` - similar to how it works for strings.
+It will always return a -1 for a falsey.
+So this is an easy way to tell if some element is in an array or not.
+We can just quickly check.
+Is index of that thing equal to negative one?

+- `reverse()` - reverses an array.
+It's considered s destructive method, it does change the original array.